findgriffin/hactar/README.md

 with the core (not the front or back ends).

 Planned plugins (in planned implementation order):
- 1. scraper - scrape linked urls for information that can later be searced
+ 1. scraper - scrape linked urls for information that can later be searched
  2. advanced search - return synonyms, related topics, near matches etc.
  3. dumper - dump related topics into cheatsheets